skilly-dot/cat_clone/README.md

     } //here we write to the STDOUT_FILENINO which is the terminal or the assocate file > as placed on the terminal

     #we close all open files //only close when we open or open is successful

+    ./mycat /dev/zero | head -c 10 > /dev/null; echo "pipestatus: ${PIPESTATUS[0]}"

+    /dev/zero produces an infinite stream of zero bytes.

+    head -c 10 reads 10 bytes and exits.

+    Your mycat will read 4096 bytes, write them, read again, write again... and at some point try to write into a pipe whose reader is gone.

+    The kernel sends SIGPIPE.
+Your process dies.
+Exit status is 141.

+The > /dev/null prevents 10 NUL bytes from being printed to your terminal, which would be messy.

+If pipestatus: 141, .
+If it's 0 or something else, tell me and we'll figure out why.

+To see the SIGPIPE in the trace: text

+strace -e trace=write ./mycat /dev/zero 2>&1 | head -20

+You should see a write(1, ...) that returns -1 EPIPE, or the trace ends as the signal kills the process.
+Either way, you've witnessed it.